Velocity averaging for diffusive transport equations with discontinuous flux: Introduction

 Such a type of result appeared to be very useful and it was a substantial part of the proof of existence of the weak solution to the Boltzmann equation \cite{DpL} as well as the regularity of admissible solutions to scalar conservation laws \cite{LPT}.
 In \cite{LPT}, one can also find the first result concerning the velocity averaging for the transport equations with the flux of the form $f=f(\lambda)$, $f \in \mathrm{C}(\R;\R^d)$, under the non-degeneracy conditions which essentially mean that for any $\mxi\in\mathbb{R}^{d}\setminus\{0\}$, the mapping is possibly zero only on a negligible set.

-As for the non-hyperbolic situation ($a\ne 0$), the velocity averaging results for ultra-parabolic equations are proven in \cite{LM2, pan_jms}, while for the degenerate parabolic equations, i.e.~the ones in which $a$ changes rank for different $\lambda$, by our best knowledge, the only results can be found in \cite{GH, LPT, TT} for the homogeneous flux $f$ and diffusion matrix $a$ (both independent of $\mx$) in the $L^p$-settig for any $p>1$.
-In the case when in \eqref{app-1} the flux is independent of $\mx$, our conditions are less restrictive than the ones from \cite{GH, TT} and they coincide with the conditions from \cite{LPT} (see \eqref{par-non-deg} and the {\bf Assumptions} below).
-However, we note that in \cite{LPT} details of the proof are not provided (see \cite[Theorem C]{LPT}).
+As for the non-hyperbolic situation ($a\ne 0$), the velocity averaging results for ultra-parabolic equations are proven in \cite{LM2}, while for the degenerate parabolic equations, i.e.~the ones in which $a$ changes rank for different $\lambda$, by our best knowledge, the only results can be found in \cite{GH, LPT, TT} for the homogeneous flux $f$ and diffusion matrix $a$ (i.e.~both independent of $\mx$) in the $\mathrm{L}^p$-settig for any $p>1$.
+Let us note here again that in \cite{LPT} details of the proof are not provided (see \cite[Theorem C]{LPT}) since the authors conjectured that the proof could be accomplished by following the method from \cite{nGLPS}.
+However, such a method is actually applied in \cite{TT} and the authors needed an additional assumption (see \cite[(2.20)]{TT}) to finalise the arguments (see more precise explanation below).

 Let us now briefly explain a main idea of the technique from \cite{GH, LPT, TT}.
 Since both flux and diffusion matrix are independent of $\mx$, this enables a separation of coefficients and unknown functions by means of the Fourier transform.
 Indeed, if $f$ is independent of $\mx$, by applying the Fourier transform to \eqref{app-1} with respect to $\mx$ one sees that